bparanj/crystal/computer/electronics/design/electric-field.md

-Here's a simple experiment to illustrate the concept of an electric field using common materials:
+A simple experiment to illustrate the concept of an electric field using common materials:

 ### Experiment: Visualizing Electric Fields with a Van de Graaff Generator